electron-userland/electron-builder/docs/configuration/dmg.md

 </ul></li>
 <li><code id="DmgOptions-format">format</code> = `UDZO` "UDRW" | "UDRO" | "UDCO" | "UDZO" | "UDBZ" | "ULFO" - The disk image format. `ULFO` (lzfse-compressed image (OS X 10.11+ only)).</li>
 <li><code id="DmgOptions-window">window</code><a name="DmgWindow"></a> - The DMG window position and size.
 With y co-ordinates running from bottom to top.

-    The Finder makes sure that the window will be on the user’s display, so if you want your window at the top left of the display you could use `"x": 0, "y": 100000` as the x, y co-ordinates.
+<pre><code class="hljs">The Finder makes sure that the window will be on the user’s display, so if you want your window at the top left of the display you could use `&quot;x&quot;: 0, &quot;y&quot;: 100000` as the x, y co-ordinates.
 It is not to be possible to position the window relative to the [top left](https://github.com/electron-userland/electron-builder/issues/3990#issuecomment-512960957) or relative to the center of the user’s screen.
+</code></pre>
 <ul>
 <li><code id="DmgWindow-x">x</code> = `400` Number - The X position relative to left of the screen.</li>
 <li><code id="DmgWindow-y">y</code> = `100` Number - The Y position relative to bottom of the screen.</li>